SaxoBank/openapi-samples-js/instruments/README.md

 # Examples for handling instruments

-One is for finding instruments, the other for downloading all instruments.
+One is for finding instruments, one on using the DisplayAndFormat object to show prices and the third one for downloading all instruments, respecting the rate limit.